dpopchev/howto-quick-setup-dsm/README.md

 - get the `registry` from Docker Hub
 - run it locally with
-- create reverse proxy, e.g. `registry.example.lan`
+- create reverse proxy, e.g. `registry.example.home`

 To push...

 Did not succeed to add my certificate, e.g.

 - create local self signed certificate
-- setup `registry.example.lan` to use it
+- setup `registry.example.home` to use it

 Container Manager after restart failed to recognize the signing authority: